(Part 1 of 2)

 There's a story I've heard that says one of the rich oil tycoons (the name escapes me for the moment) read the story of Noah and deduced that where there is bitumen, which is composed of petroleum, like tar they put on the roads, that there must be oil.
 He began drilling for oil in the Middle East, and through this exploration, the wealth of oil we now rely on was discovered.

 We see that the ark was covered inside and out with what can be defined as "Ransom, satisfaction, redemption."
 Doesn't this bring to mind the cross?
+How about the Ark of the Covenamt?
 A coincidence do you think?

 15And this is the fashion which thou shalt make it of: The length of the ark shall be three hundred cubits, the breadth of it fifty cubits, and the height of it thirty cubits.